Back

 Table of contents

 Design and production companies usually avoid working with first-time entrepreneurs and small businesses: both happen to ask for too much without giving much.
-Despite this harsh reality, Purrweb, an agency that specializes in healthcare app development, claims that little budget doesn’t necessarily mean poor outcome.
+Despite this harsh reality, Purrweb, an agency specializing in healthcare app development, claims that a small budget doesn’t necessarily mean a poor outcome.
 If the product team clearly understands clients’ pain points and builds working processes around their requirements — that’s a win-win.

 From the first meeting to task setting in just 30 minutes

-In 2017, two students, Bilal Naved and Adeel Malik came to us.
-Before they founded Clearstep, a very perspective IT-company that streamlines communication between doctors and patients, there was nothing but a project idea and $1500.
+In 2017, two students, Bilal Naved and Adeel Malik, came to us.
+Before they founded Clearstep, a very promising IT company that streamlines communication between doctors and patients, there was nothing but a project idea and $1,500.
 Although this budget was incomparable with the average MVP budget, we decided to get to know them better.

 Healthcare App Design - Screen 1

-Founders mainly wanted to attract initial funds, so rather than developing a working app version, we proposed them to opt for a clickable prototype.
+Founders mainly wanted to attract initial funds, so rather than developing a working app version, we proposed they opt for a clickable prototype.
 Why?
-Because getting the idea prototyped would help them illustrate core app mechanics and basic user scenarios, understand the way the app will look like in future.
+Because getting the idea prototyped would help them illustrate core app mechanics and basic user scenarios and understand the way the app will look like in the future.
 Investors heavily rely on impressive designs, so the latter was crucial.

-Once we agreed on the outcome, we needed to gather initial data we could put into work.
-At Purrweb, we never ask clients to fill out huge briefs: instead, we propose them answering just 2-3 questions during a quick video call.
+Once we agreed on the outcome, we needed to gather initial data we could put to work.
+At Purrweb, we never ask clients to fill out huge briefs — instead, we propose they answer just 2-3 questions during a quick video call.
 It gives us a better understanding of the project idea and the client’s goals.
 To launch the working process, all the details we need are the product concept, key competitors’ names, and visual references.

 Without proper research, there’s a risk that a healthcare app UI design concept turns out to be wrong.
 In the early stages, it’s important to know that your main targets are investors.
 If they fall in love with the concept, you’ll be able to test out and refine the rest.